wildcat-finance/wildcat-protocol/README.md

 # The Wildcat Protocol

-Read the code.
-We'll work on this bit.
+Here's the code.
+Enjoy it.

-For the time being:
+For other bits and pieces:

 ### The Whitepaper